CASE STUDY 02 // PROCESS ARCHITECTURE

 Language aligns with real-world concepts.
 The "Achievement Shelf" provides clear system status visibility.

-• Tap targets on Edit Profile < 44px.
+• Tap targets on Edit Profile < 44px minimum

 Iteration Two